AndreBaltazar8/ablac/docs/llvm-backend.md

 the complete compiler twice and includes a 250,000-iteration regression under a 64 MiB process limit.

+Before emission, a conservative scalar plan proves `i64` and `bool` SSA values from constants, typed parameters and direct calls, native declarations, arithmetic, comparisons, and scalar locals.
+A local is native only when every store agrees on one scalar type.
+Proven values have no `AblaValue` slot unless an actual use crosses a dynamic, aggregate, capture, indirect-call, or other boxed boundary.
+Native local allocas remain in the entry block so LLVM's O2 promotion turns straight-line and control-flow storage into SSA registers and PHI nodes.
+Unsupported operations retain the boxed runtime path unchanged.

 The resulting object backend is used by `ablac build`; the same module is the input to the Abla-authored persistent ORC session used by `run` and `repl`.
 The command and capability contract is defined in